kandadave/Code-Challenge-2/README.md

 This is a minimalist, yet feature-rich, guest list management application.
 It's designed to demonstrate fundamental web development concepts including DOM manipulation, event handling, and dynamic content updates using vanilla HTML, CSS, and JavaScript.
 Users can add guests, categorize them, track their attendance status, and manage the list efficiently.

 Screenshot
-(Include a screenshot of your deployed application here for easy visualization)

 Features
 Add Guests: Easily add new guest names to the list via an input field.